 The program of study is divided into two stages: undergraduate requirements to be completed before the end of the fourth year, and graduate requirements to be completed by the end of the fifth year.

-- Completion of a B.A. in one of the associated departments (Philosophy, Political Science, Economics, or Global and International Studies)
+- Completion of a B.A. in one of the associated departments (Philosophy, Political Science, Economics, or International Studies)

 - Six additional courses total – including at least two upper division courses – in

 the two areas that are not the student’s major.
 The areas are Philosophy/Logic and

 Philosophy of Science, Economics, and Political Science/International Studies